krishnakarthiksharmakalle/hr-data-analysis/README.md

 4. **Run Analysis**: Follow the steps in the notebook for data cleaning and analysis.
 5. **View Dashboard**: Open the Power BI file to explore the dashboard.

-## Acknowledgements
-- **AtliQ Technologies**: For providing the dataset and HR requirements.
-- **Power BI Community**: For resources and tutorials.

----

-By following this format, you create a comprehensive, clear, and engaging presentation of your project that will be impressive to recruiters and anyone reviewing your GitHub repository.